WizardCoder: Empowering Code Large Language Models with Evol-Instruct: WizardCoder: SOTA Open-Source Code LLM

 In this section, we elaborate on the methodological details of \modelname{}.
-Following WizardLM, we apply the \name{} method to evolve Code Alpaca generated using self-instruct and fine-tune the pre-trained Code LLM StarCoder with the evolved data.
+As illustrated in Figure~\ref{fig:compare_with_sota}, we first adopt our \cname{} to iteratively evolve the Code Alpaca dataset.
+Subsequently, we fine-tune the pre-trained Code LLMs with the evolved data.